alexlana/handsforbots/docs/getstarted.md

 # In your domain.yaml, at the response section:

 responses:
+  # this response triggers the method "newGuide" from the plugin "GUIDed".
+You can find this plugin in /Plugins/Output/GUIDed/.
   utter_please_explain:
   - text: I can show you! [•{"action":"GUIDed.newGuide","params":[{"type":"modal","title":"Welcome to the guided tutorial","text":"This is the app interface.
 We want you to know all you can do here!","btn_next":"Let's start!"},{"type":"balloon","title":"Save your work","text":"This button is to save your work.
 Do not forget to save!","dom_element":"#save_button"},{"type":"balloon","title":"Open old work","text":"And this button is to open your old or in progress work.","dom_element":"#open_button"},{"type":"balloon","title":"Ask me","text":"If you have questions, ask me for more information.","dom_element":"#chat_input"},{"type":"balloon","title":"Ask me","text":"You can ask using your own voice too.","dom_element":"#speech_button"},{"type":"modal","title":"That's all!","text":"Ok!
 That's all, folks!","btn_previous":"<< Previous","btn_close":"Understood!"}]}•]
+  # this response triggers the function "stop_doomsday_clock()" outside the library.
+  utter_please_explain:
+  - text: Stopping the Doomsday Clock... [•{"action":"stop_doomsday_clock","params":"You saved the day!"}•]

 ```